Instantons and singularities in the Yang-Mills flow: Abstract

 \section{Abstract}

-Several results on singularities and convergence of the Yang-Mills flow in dimension four are given.
-We show that a singularity of pure $+$ or $-$ charge cannot form within finite time, in contrast to the analogous situation of harmonic maps between Riemann surfaces.
-We deduce long-time existence given low initial self-dual energy, and in this case we study convergence of the flow at infinite time.
-If a global weak Uhlenbeck limit is anti-self-dual and has vanishing self-dual second cohomology, then the limit exists smoothly and exponential convergence holds.
-We also recover the classical grafting theorem, and derive asymptotic stability of this class of instantons in the appropriate sense.
+Several results on existence and convergence of the Yang-Mills flow in dimension four are given.
+We show that a singularity modeled on an instanton cannot form within finite time.
+Given low initial self-dual energy, we then study convergence of the flow at infinite time.
+If an Uhlenbeck limit is anti-self-dual and has vanishing self-dual second cohomology, then no bubbling occurs and the flow converges exponentially.
+We also recover Taubes's existence theorem, and prove asymptotic stability in the appropriate sense.